danielgafni/website/www/content/blog/custom-dagster-asset-decorator.md

 ]
 ```

-We now have 3 different assets which only differ in filtering tresholds.
+We now have 3 different assets which only differ in filtering thresholds.

 The codebase can quickly turn in chains of such generated assets.
 Multiple factories will pass assets to from one to another.
 Thus, it becomes convenient to take the upstream `AssetsDefinitions` as a factory argument, because it contains a lot of useful information, such as asset key, group, partitioning, etc.